 What Is an Unsecured Credit Card?

-Unlike secured credit cards, unsecured credit cards do not require a security deposit.
+2. Unlike secured credit cards, unsecured cards don’t require a security deposit.

 How unsecured credit cards work

-“Unsecured,” in this case, means that the debt is not secured by collateral, such as a deposit that the lender or card issuer can keep if you fail to make payments.
-This type of debt is typically slightly riskier for lenders to issue because it doesn’t require collateral.
-So, the terms of an unsecured credit card are based on the borrower’s credit rating, ability to pay, application information, and other factors.
+Unsecured debt is typically riskier for lenders.
+Because of this risk, the terms of an unsecured credit card are based on the borrower’s credit rating, ability to pay, application information, and other factors.

 Unsecured credit card interest rates

-Borrowers who have better credit scores are less risky for banks to lend to, and so these borrowers tend to get lower interest rates (APRs).
-The same credit card may offer different APRs to applicants based on their credit history, among other factors.
+Borrowers who have a good credit score are typically less risky for banks to lend to.
+Credit card issuers tend to offer these borrowers a lower interest rate, or annual percentage rate (APR).
+The same credit card company may offer different APRs to applicants based on their credit history and other factors.

 What do you need to apply for an unsecured credit card?

 An unsecured credit card may require a higher income level and credit score than a secured card.
-The exact numbers can vary by credit card issuer, but if you get turned down for an unsecured card, you can apply for a secured card and work on building your credit until you qualify for an unsecured card.
+The exact requirements can vary by credit card issuer, but if you get turned down for an unsecured card, you can apply for a secured card and work on building or rebuilding credit until you qualify for an unsecured card.

 Alternatives to unsecured credit cards

-Although unsecured credit cards are the most common form of credit cards, not everyone can qualify for this type of card.
-If you have limited credit history or are rebuilding your credit, you might want to consider a secured credit card.
-A secured credit card may give you the ability to borrow only a small amount of money, for which you pay a security deposit up front.
+Although unsecured cards are the most common form of credit cards, not everyone can qualify for this type of card.
+If you have limited credit history or are rebuilding credit, you might want to consider a secured credit card.
+A secured credit card may give you the ability to borrow only a small amount of money, for which you pay a security deposit up front that typically equals your credit line.

 Did you know?

-Over time, as you pay your bills and use your new secured credit card and other loans responsibly, you may rebuild your credit and get to the point where you’re ready to move on or “graduate” to an unsecured credit card.
-If you use your Discover Secured Card responsibly, you can get your deposit back after 6 consecutive on-time payments and maintaining good status on all your credit accounts.1
+If you use your Discover it® Secured Card responsibly, you can get your deposit back after six consecutive months of on-time payments and maintaining good status on all your credit accounts.3

 Share article